-No matter which part of the Amalfi Coast you visit, you’ll be greeted with beautiful views of the Tyrrhenian Sea from the beaches, towns and villages that line this stretch of Italy.
-Whilst it’s a very popular destination to spend a summer holiday, visiting in March means that you’ll get to enjoy the whole area in the off-season for tourism and have a much more authentic experience of this part of the country.
+No matter which part of the Amalfi Coast you visit, you’ll be greeted with beautiful views of the Tyrrhenian Sea from the beaches, towns, and villages that line this stretch of Italy.
+While it’s a very popular destination to spend a summer holiday, visiting in March means that you’ll get to enjoy the whole area in the off-season for tourism and have a much more authentic experience of this part of the country.

 If you’re visiting Italy in March, a trip to the Amalfi Coast is an excellent way to spend your time.
 Here’s our guide to getting the best out of your vacation, including what to see and do and what to wear at the Amalfi Coast in March.